weizh888/PoGoAccountCheck/README.md

 	google,username3,password3

 # Output
 The program will display a message in the terminal if the account is banned.
-Additionally, it will output all banned accounts to a new file named banned.txt
+Additionally, it will output all banned accounts to a new file named banned.txt, all accounts that failed login to failed.txt, and all working accounts to working.csv.